 - Open your newly downloaded STOPit App

-- Scan the QR code provided below:
+- The access code is provided below:

 - Make your report

 Please keep in mind, STOPit is not an emergency response service.
 If you believe your call requires immediate police, fire, or paramedic response, call 9-1-1.
 STOPit does not provide counseling or clinical advice.
 If you feel you need this type of attention, please seek the assistance of a qualified clinical or medical professional.

 How does the STOPit app work?

 What happens after a STOPit report is made?